bandaindu143-arch/Library-Management-System/README.md

-# Library-Management-System
+# 📚 Library Management System - Manual Testing Project

-Manual Testing Project for a Library Management System — includes Test Cases, Bug Report, RTM, and Test Summary Report created using MS Excel and Word.
+This project demonstrates the *Manual Testing process* for a Library Management System that manages books, members, and issue/return transactions.

+---

+## 📘 Project Overview
+The *Library Management System* allows librarians to manage books and members efficiently.
+As part of this project, I performed *manual testing* on key modules including:
+- Login
+- Member Management
+- Book Management
+- Issue/Return Books
+- Search Books